danielPerez97/website/src/posts/PragmaticDaggerArticle2.md

 }
 ```

 Now, you should be able to use `TypicodeService` throughout MainActivity.
+In the above code, I've provided some code
+that should display the result of the network request in the UI(it should just be a JSON String).

 ## Recap
 What have we achieved in this article?